Did You Injure Your Neck or Back at Work?

 If you sustain a back or neck injury on the job, workers’ compensation should pay for the full cost of medical treatment for the injury.
 That includes medication (such as pain medication), medical procedures (including surgery), physical therapy and any other reasonable and necessary treatment.
 It also includes medical devices and assistive technologies you may need because of a permanent disability.

 In addition, if the injury affects your ability to do your job, you can qualify for temporary and permanent disability benefits to replace a portion of your lost income.
+For instance, pinched nerves or neck fracture can force you to stay home and rest.
 If you have to change careers due to a back injury, you may qualify for supplemental job displacement benefits (SJDB) to help pay for education, training and career services.

 Of course, when the cost of a back or neck injury is high, the insurance company has every reason to downplay your injuries or even deny your claim, especially if the injured happened over time instead of in a single incident.
 That’s why you need an advocate who knows the system.